Skip to main content

 Test Configuration notifications must be enabled globally before you can set up notifications for a specific Test Configuration within DAI.
 You need to be an administrator to do this.
 See Manage DAI Settings for details.

-By default, the notification feature for all Test Configurations is disabled.
-To enable it, follow these steps:
+By default, the notifications for all Test Configurations are disabled.
+To enable notifications, follow these steps:

 1. Go to Controller > Test Config.

-2. Find the test configuration that you're interested in, then from the Actions menu icon Actions menu, select Edit.
+2. Find the test configuration you want, then from the Actions menu icon Actions menu, select Edit.

-4. From here, you can enable / disable the feature and assign verified users to receive the notifications.
+5. From here, you can enable or disable the Send email notifications and assign verified users to be Recipients who receive the notifications.

-5. Besides, you can also manage the Notification type you wish to receive by selecting from the various options.
+6. You can also manage the Notification type you wish to receive by selecting from the various options as shown below:

-• If the feature is enabled, then you have to pick at least one recipient before you are allowed to save.
+• If notifications are enabled, you must pick at least one recipient before you are allowed to save.

-• If the feature is disabled, then you can leave the field blank and save.
+• If notifications are disabled, then you can leave the field blank and save.

-• If the feature is enabled and you uncheck all checkboxes, the feature will toggle to the disabled status.
+• If notifications are enabled and you deselect all checkboxes, notifications are disabled and toggle to the disabled status.

-• If the feature is disabled and all checkboxes are unchecked, when you toggle to enable the feature, all checkboxes will be checked by default.
+• If notifications are disabled and all checkboxes are deselected, when you toggle Send email notifications, notifications are enabled and all checkboxes will be enabled by default.

 Removing a Test Configuration